 - Add the sauce to the pan, mix with the prawns and egg then pour the noodles on top.
 Mix for a few minutes until everything is coated, then add the bean sprouts and half the spring onions and cook for a further 2-3 minutes.
 If the noodles get too sticky, add a tablespoon or two of water.

-- To serve, ladle into a bowl and sprinkle with coriander, the remaining spring onions and chopped peanuts and squeeze a quarter lime on top.
+- To serve, ladle into a bowl and sprinkle with coriander, the remaining spring onions and chopped peanuts, and squeeze a quarter of lime on top.
 If you like it spicy, sprinkle a few more chilli flakes on to taste.